Laumania/FireworksMania.ModTools/README.md

 ![image](https://user-images.githubusercontent.com/1378458/138907336-b6292fe8-2c10-413e-b18a-7f282f9f1405.png)

+> Troubleshooting: If you get an error saying something with "Git" when you try to add the Mod Tools, its because you don't have Git installed on your computer.
+You can get git from here, install that and restart your computer: https://git-scm.com/

 ![image](https://user-images.githubusercontent.com/1378458/203601491-86803483-48e0-4984-b0d2-0636cf34f669.png)

 Once it's done installing you might see a few errors in the console.

 Restart Unity and reopen your project.

-To verify that your project is working and building, press the "Play" button in the stop.
+To verify that your project is working and building, press the "Play" button in the top.

 You should see something like this, with no errors.